 Are you still with me?
 Dive right in!

-Know the basics to working-from-home
+Know the basics as a hands-on parent working-from-home

 There are some things to prepare when working-from-home – a reliable Internet, laptop and earphones for video calls.
 You can go as high-end as you like when it comes to your work devices but the truth is you can do well with a second-hand laptop or a basic earphone.
 What truly matter is to get the work-from-home job that you are after!
 There are no shortage of online jobs that you can do from home.
 Personally, Freelancer, UpWork and LinkedIn have been my go-to online job marketplace for full-time jobs or freelance projects.
 In my blog on ‘How to Get Started in Online Freelancing‘, I shared a glimpse of my online freelancing journey which I think you will benefit from.
 You can check it out first before getting to the other tips!